Scroll to navigation

 ENVIRONMENT

 The environment variable $CPSV_DEST overrides the default directory where services are copied.
-If omitted or empty, the default is /etc/sv; when cpsv is run without root privileges, the default value is set to ~/.runit/sv
+If omitted or empty, the default is set to /etc/sv when cpsv is run with root privileges, and ~/.runit/sv when cpsv is run without root privileges.

 The environment variable $CPSV_SOURCE overrides the default directory from where services are copied.
-If omitted or empty, the default is /usr/share/runit/sv.src.
-By changing the target of the /usr/share/runit/sv.src symlink it is possible to permanently override CPSV_SOURCE to use a local colletion of runscripts.
-When cpsv is run without root privileges, the default value is set to /usr/share/runit/sv.current.
+If omitted or empty, the default is set to /usr/share/runit/sv.current.
+By changing the target of the /usr/share/runit/sv.current symlink it is possible to permanently override CPSV_SOURCE to use a local colletion of runscripts.

 AUTHOR